raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 more frequent DSO Session teardown and re-establishment.
 Higher values result in lower traffic and lower CPU load on the server, but higher memory burden to maintain state for inactive DSO Sessions.

-A server may dictate (in a server-initiated Keepalive message, or in a response to a client-initiated Keepalive request message) any value it chooses for the inactivity timeout.
-When a connection's inactivity timeout is reached the client MUST begin closing the idle connection, but a client is NOT REQUIRED to keep an idle connection open until the inactivity timeout is reached --- a client SHOULD begin closing the connection sooner if it has no reason to expect future operations with that server before the inactivity timeout is reached.

-A shorter inactivity timeout with a longer keepalive interval signals to the client that it should not speculatively keep an inactive DSO Session open for very long without reason, but when it does have an active reason to keep a DSO Session open, it doesn't need to be sending an aggressive level of keepalive traffic to maintain that session.

-A longer inactivity timeout with a shorter keepalive interval signals to the client that it may speculatively keep an inactive DSO Session open for a long time, but to maintain that inactive DSO Session it should be sending a lot of keepalive traffic.
-This configuration is expected to be less common.

 A server may dictate any value it chooses for the inactivity timeout (either in a response to a client-initiated request, or in a server-initiated message)